GRANITE : a Byzantine-Resilient Dynamic Gossip Learning Framework: Evaluation

 \subsection{Robust Aggregators}

 Our selection of robust aggregators was guided by their demonstrated effectiveness in fully decentralized learning settings.
-Specifically, we chose Clipped Summation (CS) and Geometric Trimmed Summation (GTS) (both introduced in Definitions~\ref{def:cs} and~\ref{def:gts}) as they not only exhibit strong empirical performance but also have proven theoretical guarantees.
-For completeness, we also include the classical Coordinate-Wise Trimmed Mean (CWTM)~\cite{yin2018byzantine} as a baseline.
+Specifically, we chose Clipped Summation (CS) and Geometric Trimmed Summation (GTS) (see Definitions~\ref{def:cs} and~\ref{def:gts}).
+For completeness, we also include the classical Coordinate Wise Trimmed Mean (CWTM)~\cite{yin2018byzantine} as a baseline.
 Although CWTM is not tailored for fully decentralized learning, it remains a widely used reference point in robust aggregation.